eddyerburgh/notes/docs/operating-systems/linux/filesystem.md

 }
 ```

-The inode `inode_operations` points to an object containing the operations that can be performed on an inode:
+The inode `inode_operations` member points to an object containing the operations that can be performed on an inode:

 ```c
 struct inode_operations {